bmount/canvasback/README.md

+Notes for WKA branch: WKA is Well-Known Array, an idea for doing OGC Well-Known Binary or EWKB in javascript typed arrays

 `canvasback` is inspired by the work of [Cartagen](http://cartagen.org) and [Eric Fischer](http://www.flickr.com/photos/walkingsf/).
 The goal is to create a fast json endpoint for simple 2d mapping in html5 elements, minimal